cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry.html.md

 ## <a id='intro'></a>Introduction ##

 This is a guide to using the CFoundry Ruby Gem to manage an account on a Cloud Foundry instance.

 ## <a id='connecting'></a>Connecting to Cloud Foundry ##

 First of all, make sure to include the `cfoundry` gem as part of your application.
-Add it the application `Gemfile` if your are using Bundler;
+Add it the application `Gemfile` if your are using Bundler:

 ~~~ruby